AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-governed-rag-data-products.md

 This dual-pipeline design means the vector store and the SQL execution engine scale independently.
 When the volume of quantitative queries grows (because more users are asking "what's my team's budget status this quarter"), compute scales on the SQL path.
 When document corpus grows, storage and indexing scales on the vector path.

-The routing logic is itself a classification model—either a fine-tuned classifier or a smaller, fast LLM that categorizes the incoming question before routing:
+The routing logic is itself a classification model, either a fine-tuned classifier or a smaller, fast LLM that categorizes the incoming question before routing:

 ```python
 def route_query(query: str) -> str: